LeaKats/semicompAFT/README.md

 stop_iter_num - maximal number of iterations.
 Default value is 1000.

-B - number of required weighted bootstrap samples.
+B - number of weighted bootstrap samples.
 Defaults to 100.
 Weights are randomly sampled from the standard exponential distribution.

 print - T if the iterative process should be printed, F  otherwise.